pyside/pyside2-setup/README.rst

 - The current deployment targets which work with PySide are 10.6 to 10.9 .

-- All binary installers from https://www.python.org are built with the sessing
+- All binary installers from https://www.python.org are built with the setting

     ::